 Tree branches touching or in close proximity to power lines can be very dangerous.
 A tree branch will move a great deal in the wind and can easily break power lines.

 Trees near power lines need to be trimmed by either yourself or your utility company to about a 15-foot minimum distance.
-If the tree is on your property then it’s your responsibility to have it trimmed.
-If it is on or partially on public land it’s up to the power company.
+If the tree is on your property, then it’s your responsibility to trim it.
+If it is on or partially on public land, it’s up to the power company.

-If you have a tree close to or touching a power line, it is advisable that you seek out a local arborist or trimming trees service and have them trim the tree for you.
-Attempting to trim trees close to power lines can be deadly so extreme caution is advisable.
+If you have a tree close to or touching a power line, you should seek out a local arborist or trimming trees service and have them trim the tree for you.
+Attempting to trim trees close to power lines can be deadly, so extreme caution is advisable.

 Electric utility companies are the ones responsible for trimming trees that are touching power lines.
 The National Electrical Safety Code requires them to do so.

 If the tree is, however, on your land, you will be required to pay for trimming trees yourself.
 Normally have trees near power lines, and the utility company will be responsible for cutting them when they do the rounds every 6 – 12 months.
 But if it is touching the service line to your house, you will need to manage the tree yourself.

 Most of the time, landowners are responsible for the maintenance and upkeep of trees on their property, including trimming trees clear from near power lines.

 It is important to note that trees or branches being too close to transmission lines is pretty dangerous.
 The voltage can run through the tree to the ground and zap people or pets.

 Taller trees can be blown by the wind and pulled down the line from the poles, which could hurt a passerby.
 This is why clearance is important.